-Where an ABSTUDY student or Australian Apprentice is living away from home in order to study or undertake a full-time apprenticeship, traineeship or trainee apprenticeship, e.g. at boarding school or training, and is eligible for Rent Assistance, s/he will retain eligibility for Rent Assistance during vacation period/s provided that s/he continues to pay rent for his/her term address.
+Where an ABSTUDY student or Australian Apprentice is living away from home in order to study or undertake a full-time apprenticeship, traineeship or trainee apprenticeship, e.g. at boarding school or training, and is eligible for Rent Assistance, they will retain eligibility for Rent Assistance during vacation period/s provided that they continue to pay rent for their term address.